Azure/azure-sdk-for-net/sdk/modelsrepository/Azure.IoT.ModelsRepository/samples/readme.md

 The samples provide two different patterns to integrate with the DTDL Parser.

-The following snippet shows first fetching model definitions from the Device Models Repository then parsing them.
+The following snippet shows first fetching model definitions from the DMR then parsing them.

 ```C# Snippet:ModelsRepositorySamplesParserIntegrationGetModelsAndParseAsync
 var client = new ModelsRepositoryClient();